 Parameter Description Unit Select the stacking unit ID of the Switch that will be configured here.
 Usage Threshold Enter the usage threshold to generate a log and send the corresponding standard notification.
 The range is from 1 to 99 percent.
+Guard Band Specifies the amount of power to be preserved for guard band protection.
+The range of valid setting is from 0 to 15400 milliwatts.
 Policy Preempt Select this option to enable or disable the disconnection of the Powered Device (PD) which is power-provisioned with a lower priority in order to release the power to the new connected PD with higher priority under power shortage conditions.
 Trap State Select this option to enable or disable the sending of PoE trap notifications.